Fitting external doors

 Accurate measuring and cutting is required when you fit a door, please refer to the following DIY pages after reading these paragraphs for further advice.
 If you are not the most experienced of DIY enthusiasts it is advisable to ask someone experienced to assist you.

-Timber doors and/or frames, you will need to check that your door is or can be one of our standard sizes which are regularly used, if it is not, either refer to your preferred choice of door within our web site, email for advice on altering the standard door to size or choose to purchase a Bespoke (made to size) door.
+You will need to check that your door is or can be one of our standard sizes which are regularly used, if it is not, either refer to your preferred choice of door within our web site, email for advice on altering the standard door to size or choose to purchase a Bespoke (made to size) door.

 We can, in most cases, offer an alternative idea before you go to the expense of buying a bespoke door, the Standard sizes we use for exterior doors are numerous; please refer to our web site.